 I painted the brick.
 There.
 Go ahead and tell me what a terrible person I am.
 I can live with it.
-I could not stand the color of that blasted fireplace.
-It has been a source of irritation for ages.
-I have had countless “plans” for it and having a Designer friend over bought it all together one afternoon so much so that I dove in and just did it before I changed my mind.
+I could not stand the color of that blasted fireplace for so long now.
+I’ve lost count of the number of “plans” I had for it.
+Having a Designer friend over bought it all together one afternoon so much so, that I dove in on a fireplace makeover before I changed my mind.

-We were inspired by a rock- Yep. a simple rock sitting on an old buffet waiting to be refreshed and being used as a liquor cabinet in the meantime.
+We were inspired for this by a rock- Yep.
+A simple rock sitting on an old buffet that was waiting to be refreshed and being used as a liquor cabinet in the meantime.

-Here is the before and without the teeny tiny mantle… (can you tell my least favorite feature…
+Here is the before with and without the teeny tiny mantle… (can you tell it was my least favorite feature…

-I vacuumed the whole thing REALLY well and then painted it with fossil paint in Muse.
+First, I vacuumed the whole thing REALLY well to get all the dust and debris off the bricks.
+Next was a coat of paint in a neutral beige-y green color.
 Brick is INCREDIBLY absorbent.
-I was a little surprised with how much paint I used on that first coat.
+I was quite surprised with how much paint I used on that first coat.

-It looked like bread.
-Seriously.
-Muse is a very neutral beige with a slight green hue.
-It’s a fabulous color- just not on my fireplace all alone.
-That’s ok though.. it work great for my master plan…
+I felt like the first coat make it look like bread, Seriously.
+It’s a fabulous color- just not on a fireplace all alone.
+That’s alright though.. it works great for my master plan…

-I mixed a custom gray, brown, green, stone color then played with the depth of the color until I came up with what just seemed right and made a huge bowl of it.
+I mixed a custom gray, brown, green, “stone” color then played with the depth of the color until I came up with what just seemed right and made a huge container of it.

-Then I used a very nappy roller to roll the darker color on top of the base.
-Ended up with this:
+Then I used a high nap roller to roll the darker color on top of the base and ended up with this:

-(the 5 year-old took this pic and is VERY proud of it)
+Not quite right, so I started filing in the grout with a brush. (the 5 year-old took the picture and is VERY proud of it)

-ok, still no. That mantle has GOT to go.
-While I would love to find a gorgeous piece of crazy thick burled driftwood to use, that was not in the cards or the budget.
+ok, still no. While I would love to find a gorgeous piece of crazy thick walnut to use, that was not in the cards or the budget.
 So.. plan “B” I made it thicker all by myself.
 Ryobi One + Airstrike technology to the rescue!

-I put a bead of glue along the edge and then nailed the 1/6 into place… Yep.. why build a brand new mantle… this one was fine and already set up perfectly.
+I put a bead of glue along the edge and then nailed a 1×6 into place… Yep.. why build a brand new mantle… this one was fine and already set up perfectly.
 I just nailed 1×6 boards to the outside.

-I painted the wood in Chivalry fossil paint and when that dried, I used Glamour Glaze to give it an amazing metallic sheen.
-While that was drying, I decided it needed more and grabbed some cabinet concealer glaze.
-I brushed it on the brick in places and then wiped it off.
+I painted the wood in a light grey and when that dried, I used silver glaze to give it an amazing metallic sheen.
+While that was drying, I decided the fireplace needed just a bit more…. “something” and grabbed some brown glaze.
+I brushed it on the brick in places and then wiped it off with an old cloth.

-Got so excited I had to take the picture before it was dry all over (it has a long open time so it takes 36 hours to dry- who has patience to wait that long for a picture? not THIS girl!)
+I got so excited about the finished fireplace makeover, that I took the picture before the glaze was dry all over (The long open time of glaze means 36 hours to dry fully- who has patience to wait that long for a picture? not THIS girl!)

 Next up?
 Painting the trim in the ENTIRE room white.
-Will be worth it in the end.. but wow.. it’s going to take a bit.
+Hopefully worth it in the end.. but wow, it’s sure going to take a bit.